ESA-APEx/apex_algorithms/algorithm_catalog/eurac_pv_farm_detection/eurac_pv_farm_detection_description.md

 # Literature references

-[1] Kruitwagen, L., et al. A global inventory of photovoltaic solar energy generating units.
-Nature 598, 604–610 (2021). https://doi.org/10.1038/s41586-021-03957-7

-[2] Schramm, M, et al. The openEO API–Harmonising the Use of Earth Observation Cloud Services Using Virtual Data Cube Functionalities.
-Remote Sens.
-2021, 13, 1125. https://doi.org/10.3390/rs13061125

-[3]: Alasawedah, M., Claus, M., Jacob, A., Griffiths, P., Dries, J., and Lippens, S.: Photovoltaic Farms Mapping using openEO Platform, EGU General Assembly 2024, Vienna, Austria, 14–19 Apr 2024, EGU24-16841, https://doi.org/10.5194/egusphere-egu24-16841, 2024.
+[1] M., Claus, M., Jacob, A., Griffiths, P., Dries, J., and Lippens, S.: Photovoltaic Farms Mapping using openEO Platform, EGU General Assembly 2024, Vienna, Austria, 14–19 Apr 2024, EGU24-16841, https://doi.org/10.5194/egusphere-egu24-16841, 2024.

 # Known limitations

 The algoritm was validated up to an area equal to 20x20km.
 For larger spatial and/or temporal extents, dedicated openEO job settings might be required to ensure that the process runs in an optimal configuration.
+The  integrated ML network, is a prove-of-concept which may not be applicable for all areas of interest.

 # Known artifacts